 Let’s live the rest of the wisdom for another article

-The natural cosmetics should have a whole category at Greekgoesketo.com For this reason, I will end this article here with the hope some of you will give a try to natural, homemade cosmetic.
+The natural cosmetics should have a whole category at Greekgoesketo.com For this reason, I will end this article here with the hope some of you will give a try to natural, homemade cosmetics.
 Because a KMD follower, or a Ketonian, is much more than just another person avoiding carbs 😉 It’s all about healing lifestyle and wisdom of ancient Mediterraneans!